Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XIV by Brian Joseph Johns

 "You are not - nor have you ever to have been trusted!
 There is no deal of that nature that you could offer us that would be within my ability to accept, let alone trust!"
 Yirfir yelled back to him.

 "Death holds no negotiations.
 What I offer is far more reasonable than as you say of my trustworthiness!" he yelled back to the struggling senior caster and instructor from the Sanctum.

 "Death has been written all over this battlefield since this battle started.
 I can see its language all too well and I still taste it's vile essence from the last time you took the Sanctum!
 Speak not to me of the virtue of death, for you know nothing of life or its value you wretch!"
 Yirfir stood her ground with fervor.

-Yirfir stepped into the opening of the wall made during the battle and ordered it sealed.
-The elementalists at once began melding the fissure with magma, super heated earth then cooling it with water.
-She left a detachment at the break point to guard and left lookouts at the wall top, recalling Feylashar and relieving the elementalists and replacing them with the few they had remaining.
-From there they fell back to the hall of leadership.
+Yirfir stepped into the opening in the wall, made during the battle, and ordered it sealed.
+The elementalists at once began melding the fissure with magma, super heated earth, then cooling it with the element of water.
+She left a detachment at the break point to guard and left lookouts upon the castellan, recalling Feylashar and relieving the elementalists and replacing them with the few they had remaining.
+From there they fell back to the Council Hall.
 There they would decide their final battle strategy against the remaining forces of the Culdar Rath.

 Yirfir thought of Jasmer and longed for him to be with her.
 She'd have fallen then if she'd known that the man she'd loved had appeared dead to those around him.